 Multiple local news sources caught the story.
 News trucks began parking outside their doors.

 Lawyers began advertising on Google and network television seeking families that may have been affected.
 Hundreds of claims were filed.
 In January 2019, the Orange County Register reported that there are 150 ongoing lawsuits filed against the practice, with more expected to come.

 How Could This Happen?

-Most of the time, this question is answered with frustration toward the dental practice.
-And without question, it was their responsibility to maintain their waterlines and keep their patients safe.
+Most of the time, this question is answered with frustration, and certainly, every dental practice has responsibility to ensure their patients safety.

 For example, in 2017, ProEdge conducted the largest real-world treatment efficacy study to date.
 Cited in the article “Treating & Monitoring Dental Water” by John A. Molinari, PhD and Nancy Dewhirst, BS, RDH, this study of over 22,000 real-world waterline tests found that 31% of treated waterlines still fail to meet the CDC standard of ≤ 500 CFU/mL for safe water.
 Additionally, 61% of practices had at least one failed waterline.